 “To produce a mighty book, you must choose a mighty theme.” —Herman Melville

-Should I Decide the Theme of a Story in Advance?
+Should I Decide the Theme of a Story or Poem in Advance?

 You can, though of course it depends on the actual story you want to tell.
 Some writers certainly start with a theme.
 You might decide you want to write a story about themes like love, family, justice, gender roles, the environment, or the pursuit of revenge.